fishinwind/workshop/reorg/class-10.rst

    geom_point())

 #.
 Load a BED file (e.g. ``lamina.bed``) and calculate the mean length of
-   regions on each chromosome in the BED file with plyr.
+   regions on each chromosome in the BED file with dplyr.
 Plot the result as a bar plot with ggplot2.

 #.
-Install ``dplyr`` and work through the vignette.
+Worth through the ``dplyr`` vignette.
    http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html

 .. raw:: pdf